cosmos/sdk-tutorials/tutorials/understanding-gov/index.md

 <HighlightBox type="note">

-Prior to submit a proposal on the Cosmos Hub, it is requested to publish a draft of the proposal on the [Cosmos Hub Forum](https://forum.cosmos.network).
-This allows the community to discuss the proposal before it arrives on chain.
+Prior to submitting a proposal on the Cosmos Hub, it is requested to publish a draft of the proposal on the [Cosmos Hub Forum](https://forum.cosmos.network).
+This allows the community to discuss the proposal before it appears on chain.

 </HighlightBox>

-For creating a proposal, we can use the following interactive command:
+Before sending anything to the blockchain, to create the files that describe a proposal, you can use the following interactive command:

 ```sh
 $ simd tx gov draft-proposal